Generalized fibre sums of 4-manifolds and the canonical class: Definition of the generalized fibre sum

 \begin{defn} We denote by $\Sigma^M$ and $\Sigma^N$ push-offs of $\Sigma_M$ and $\Sigma_N$ into the boundaries $\partial \nu \Sigma_M$ and $\partial \nu \Sigma_N$ given by the framings $\tau_M$ and $\tau_N$. \end{defn} We set

 which are compact, oriented 4-manifolds with boundary.
 The orientations are chosen as follows: On $\Sigma\times D^2$ choose the orientation of $\Sigma$ followed by the standard orientation of $D^2$ given by $dx\wedge dy$.
-We can assume that the framings $\tau_M$ and $\tau_N$ induce orientation preserving embeddings of $\Sigma\times D^2$ into $M$ and $N$ as tubular neighbourhoods.
-We define the orientation on $\Sigma\times S^1$ to be the orientation of $\Sigma$ followed by the counter-clockwise orientation of $S^1$.
-This determines orientations on $\partial M'$ and $\partial N'$.
-Both conventions together imply that the orientation on $\partial M'$ followed by the orientation of the normal direction pointing {\em out of} $M'$ is the orientation on $M$.
+By choosing the orientations of $M$ and $N$ we can assume that the framings $\tau_M$ and $\tau_N$ induce orientation preserving embeddings of $\Sigma\times D^2$ into $M$ and $N$ as tubular neighbourhoods.
+We define the orientation of $\Sigma\times S^1$ to be the orientation of $\Sigma$ followed by the counter clockwise orientation of $S^1$.
+This determines orientations of $\partial M'$ and $\partial N'$.
+Both conventions together imply that the orientation of $\partial M'$ followed by the normal direction pointing out of $M'$ is the orientation of $M'$ induced from $M$.
+This is opposite to the standard orientation of $\partial M'$ (the normal direction pointing out of $M'$ followed by the standard orientation of $\partial M'$ is the orientation of $M'$).
 Similarly for $N$.

 We want to glue $M'$ and $N'$ together using diffeomorphisms between the boundaries which preserve the fibration of the $S^1$-bundles $\partial\nu\Sigma_M$ and $\partial\nu\Sigma_N$ and cover the diffeomorphism $i_N\circ i_M^{-1}$.
-Since the group $\mbox{Diff}^+(S^1)$ retracts onto $SO(2)$, every orientation and fibre preserving diffeomorphism $\Sigma\times S^1\rightarrow \Sigma\times S^1$ covering the identity is isotopic to a diffeomorphism of the form
+Since the group $\text{Diff}^+(S^1)$ retracts onto $SO(2)$, every orientation and fibre preserving diffeomorphism $\Sigma\times S^1\rightarrow \Sigma\times S^1$ covering the identity is isotopic to a diffeomorphism of the form

 where $C\colon \Sigma\rightarrow S^1$ is a map and multiplication is in the group $S^1$.
-Conversely, every smooth map $C$ from $\Sigma$ to $S^1$ defines such an orientation preserving bundle isomorphism.
+Conversely, every smooth map $C$ from $\Sigma$ to $S^1$ defines such an orientation and fibre preserving diffeomorphism.
 Let $r$ denote the orientation reversing diffeomorphism

 where $S^1\subset\mathbb{C}$ is embedded in the standard way and $\overline{\alpha}$ denotes complex conjugation.
 Then the diffeomorphism

 is orientation reversing.
 We define